idris-lang/Idris-dev/docs/parserLibrary/parser.rst

+.. _parserLibraryParser:

 Parser
 ======

-On the previous page we implemented a lexer to lex a very simple expression, on this page we will go on to implement a parser for it.

-To run our parser we call 'doParse'.
-This requires the output from the lexer (a list of tokens) and a Grammar.
+To run our parser we call 'parse'.
+This requires a Grammar and the output from the lexer (a list of tokens).

 .. code-block:: idris

-  doParse : {c : Bool} ->
-          (commit : Bool) -> (xs : List tok) -> (act : Grammar tok c ty) ->
+  parse : (act : Grammar tok c ty) -> (xs : List tok) ->
-          ParseResult xs c ty
+        Either (ParseError tok) (ty, List tok)

+If successful this returns 'Right' with a pair of

+- the parse result
+- the unparsed tokens (the remaining input)

+otherwise it returns 'Left' with the error message.

-So we need to define the Grammar for our parser
+So we need to define the Grammar for our parser, this is done using the following 'Grammar' data structure, this is a combinator structure similar in principle to the recogniser combinator for the lexer which was discussed on the previous page.

+As with the Recogniser the Grammar type is dependent on a boolean 'consumes' value which allows us to ensure that complicated Grammar structures will always consume input.

 .. code-block:: idris